bxparks/AceTime/README.md

 #### Days and Seconds From Epoch

-The `DateTime` object can be created from and converted to the number of seconds since its **Epoch**.
-For the AceTime library, that Epoch is at the beginning of this century, **2000-01-01T00:00:00Z** at the UTC time zone.
+The `DateTime` object can calculate the number of seconds since the AceTime Epoch which is **2000-01-01T00:00:00Z** at the UTC time zone.
 For example:
 ```C++
 DateTime dt(18, 1, 1, 0, 0, 0, TimeZone(1)); // 2018-01-01 00:00:00+00:15
 uint32_t daysSinceEpoch = dt.toDaysSinceEpoch();